flutter/flutter/specs/style.md

       // TODO(ianh): should we just grab the width and height from assumeDimensions()?

     void paint(RenderingSurface canvas);
-      // set a clip rect on the canvas
+      // set a clip rect on the canvas for rect(0,0,this.width,this.height)
       // call the painter of each property, in order they were registered, which on this element has a painter
       // call this.paintChildren()
       // unset the clip

     virtual void paintChildren(RenderingSurface canvas);
-      // just calls paint() for each child returned by walkChildren() whose needsPaint is true
+      // just calls paint() for each child returned by walkChildren() whose needsPaint is true,
+      // after transforming the coordinate space by translate(child.x,child.y)

     virtual Node hitTest(Float x, Float y);
       // default implementation uses the node's children nodes' x, y,